VitaliDudarau/DudarevAQATrainee2/README.md

 # DudarevAQATrainee2
-This repository for AQATrainee (Andersen).
+This repository is for AQATrainee (Andersen).